We’ve all been there. Eyes bigger than our stomachs.

 - Place the naan on the middle shelf of the oven.

-It’s a really fine balance between crisping the naan and drying the naan out with this method.
+It’s a fine balance between crisping the naan and not letting it dry out with this method.

-Spraying the naan with water will mitigate some of the ovens drying effect by creating steam, but don’t use too much water or you’ll end up with soggy naan!
+Spraying the naan with water will mitigate some of the ovens drying effect by creating steam, but don’t use too much or you’ll end up with soggy naan.
+Another option if you don’t want to use foil is to put a baking tray filled with water in the bottom of the oven creating a ‘steam oven’.

 Reheating naan bread in the microwave

-- Continue until the naan is warm and soft.
+- Heat the naan in 10-second intervals, continuing until the naan is warm and soft.

 - Don’t overheat the naan or it will become like cardboard.

-We all know microwaves completely fail at making anything crispy, and that also holds true with naan bread – my naan bread was very chewy once it came out of the microwave.
+Results: We all know microwaves completely fail at making anything crispy, and that held true with my naan bread – it was very chewy once it came out of the microwave.
+But it’s oh-so-convenient.
+And if your naan is stale, the microwave is great at remoisturizing it

 Reheat naan bread by steaming it

-If the naan is too soggy for your liking, crisp it under a hot broiler or in a searing hot pan for 30-60 seconds once you’ve steamed it.
+If the naan ends up too soggy for your liking, crisp it under a hot broiler or in a searing hot pan for 30-60 seconds after steaming it.

-This method works great for naan that appears to be too far gone, or stale enough to throw out.
+Results: This method is underrated for naan that appears too far gone, or is stale enough to throw out.
+But a major downside is the naan can end up bland as the flavors kind of melt off.

 Reheating naan bread in the air fryer

-- Wet the surface of the naan with a generous amount of water or milk to help soften it.
+- Soak the naan in water or milk for 10-20 seconds to help soften it.

 - Place the naan in the air fryer and heat for 3-4 minutes.